DC Studios: Formation of DC Studios and new leadership (since 2022)

-Writer/director James Gunn and producer Peter Safran were named co-chairs and co-CEOs of DC Studios in October 2022 and began planning the new DC Universe.
+Writer/director James Gunn (right) and producer Peter Safran were appointed as the co-chairmen and co-CEOs of DC Studios in October 2022 and began planning the new DC Universe.

-Less than a week after Hamada's departure, writer/director James Gunn and producer Peter Safran, who had previously worked together on the DCEU film The Suicide Squad (2021) and its spin-off series Peacemaker (2022), were announced as the co-CEOs and co-chairmen of DC Studios, a newly-created production entity under WBD.
+Less than a week after Hamada's departure, writer/director James Gunn and producer Peter Safran, who had previously worked together on the DCEU film The Suicide Squad (2021) and its spin-off series Peacemaker (2022), were announced as the co-CEOs and co-chairmen of DC Studios, a newly created production entity under WBD.
 DC Films was dissolved, and DC Studios oversaw the remaining films from the studio pending release in 2023.
 The duo was tasked with leading the production of films, television, animation, and video games under the DC label, reporting directly to Zaslav while also working alongside, but independently of, the heads of WBD's other divisions.
 Gunn oversees the creative development of DC projects, while Safran supervises the production side.
-Their roles officially began on November 1, 2022.
+Their roles officially began on November 1, 2022, and reportedly lasted for four years.

 In November, Gunn said that the studio would focus on multiple DCU live-action and animated projects, but also stated that they would acknowledge fan responses and complaints, and confirmed all subsequent DC projects would be released under the DC Studios banner, including those that were filmed before the formation of the studio.
 In December, Gunn announced that he was writing a new Superman film that would feature a younger actor in the role.
 Henry Cavill was not set to return as Superman, while Ben Affleck, who portrayed Bruce Wayne / Batman in the DCEU, was reported to be in talks to direct a new DC Studios project, before Affleck stated that he was not interested in directing a DC film.
 Gunn later revealed that new DC films would have an equal focus on popular and obscure characters, drawing inspiration from the DC animated series Justice League Unlimited (2004–2006) and Young Justice (2010–2022).